Adding Subtotals is a great way to organise your data so that it is more useful.

 Grand Total Position in Reports - Top, Bottom or None

-When in a Report style worksheet Grand Totals can set to display on Top, at the Bottom or Not to or not display.
+When in a Report style worksheet Grand Totals can be set to display on Top, at the Bottom or None to not display a Grand Total.

-When in Edit Mode select the Settings Tab then choose the Grand total Position.
+When in Edit Mode select the Settings > Properties Tab then choose the Grand total Position.
+Do the same to control where the SubTotals are positioned.

 Expand or Collapse Rows